Advanced Graph Algorithms and Optimization, Spring 2021

 Please make sure you receive Moodle notifications from this course as some announcements will be made exclusively through Moodle.

 These notes will be updated throughout the course.
-There may sometimes be a delay between a lecture being held and the corresponding chapter being added to the notes.
+There may sometimes be a delay between a being held and the corresponding Chpt. being added to the notes.

 We will usually also publish the board notes for each lecture.

 You can find the notes for an earlier version of the course here: AGAO 2020.
 Note that a lot of new material will be added this year.

 Graded Homework 1 (out approx. March 30th, due April 18th): 15% of grade.
 The homework consists of exercises.